Will I need to wear a mask on public transport and planes after 19 July?

 Face coverings and the traveller: what are the rules and the polices?

-The government has announced that face masks will become optional in England from Monday 19 July.
-But transport operators will continue to have their own policies for passengers.
-Airlines, in particular, say their current rules will remain in force, while other operators are studying the changed regulations and are still formulating plans.
+Face masks will become optional in many settings in England from Monday 19 July.
+But transport operators will continue to have their own policies for passengers, with Transport for London insisting on face coverings on all its services.

+Airlines say their current rules will remain in force.
+But most rail and bus operators say face coverings will be optional.
+“It is important that we respect everyone’s right to choose whether to wear a face covering,” says the Confederation of Passenger Transport.

-These are the key questions and answers as of Tuesday at 11am.
+These are the key questions and answers as of Tuesday 13 July at 12 noon.

 What does the law say at the moment?

 “No person may, without reasonable excuse, enter or remain within a relevant place without wearing a face covering.”

 This includes all public transport vehicles and “hubs” (including airports, bus stops and rail stations) – with the exception of cafes and restaurants where passengers sit at tables.
 It also covers taxis and other private hire vehicles.

 Under 11s are exempt, as are people who “cannot put on, wear or remove a face covering because of any physical or mental illness or impairment, or disability”.